Apple Watch Ultra 2 vs Garmin Instinct 3 Solar

 Frequently Asked Questions

-Apple Watch Ultra 2 excels if you value brightest apple display ever (up to 3,000 nits) for superior outdoor visibility.
-Garmin Instinct 3 Solar is better if you prioritize potentially infinite battery life in smartwatch mode with solar charging.
-Pick based on your budget and daily use.
+Apple Watch Ultra 2 is the better choice if you prioritize brightest apple display ever (up to 3,000 nits) for superior outdoor visibility.
+Garmin Instinct 3 Solar wins if you value potentially infinite battery life in smartwatch mode with solar charging.
+Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure